hide-kawabata/EOPL-Etudes/typecheck/README.md

 [1] D.P.
 Friedman and M. Wand: Essentials of Programming Languages, 3rd ed., The MIT Press, 2008.

+Currently, EOPL does not support types other than int and bool.
+Algebraic data type definitions are not available.
+Currying and partial evaluation of functions are not supported.

 ### Eamples

 It is a functional language.